Assault Lawyer Arlington, VA

 Assault Law in Virginia

-The law of Assault & Battery in Virginia, with a few exceptions, is a Class 1 Misdemeanor punishable by up to 12-months in jail and fine up to $2,500.
-If you or someone you care about is charged with Assault & Battery, you should consider consultation with an Assault Lawyer Arlington VA.
+The law of Assault & Battery in Virginia, with a few exceptions, is a Class 1 Misdemeanor punishable by up to 12-months in jail and fines up to $2,500.
+If you or someone you care about is charged with Assault & Battery, you should consider a consultation with an Assault Lawyer Arlington VA.

 What had been two distinct crimes historically, have been consolidated in Virginia law.
 An Assault Lawyer Arlington VA will explain that Battery is any unlawful touching of another without justification.
-A battery requires physical contact that is offense or causes some injury, while an Assault can be committed without physical contact.
+A battery requires physical contact that is offensive or causes some injury, while an Assault can be committed without physical contact.
 An Assault can be merely an attempt or threat to inflict injury on another.

-Virginia law treats an Assault and Battery against a family member very differently than a “simple” Assault & Battery, both procedurally, and in terms of the potential punishments.
+Virginia law treats an Assault and Battery against a family member very differently than a “simple” Assault & Battery, both procedurally, and in terms of potential punishments.
 An Assault Lawyer Arlington VA can help you navigate these very important distinctions.

 There are also situations where, based upon the specific character of the victim, an Assault & Battery conviction could include a mandatory jail sentence or could even be prosecuted as a Felony.
 A few examples of these distinctions include Assault & Battery against a law enforcement officer, a teacher, or a hospital worker.
 Additionally, there can be more severe punishments when the victim to selected based on race, religion, or national origin.